 Here are some fairly common qualifying Debt Ratios:

-But to get to the bottom line and learn how much house you can qualify to buy, give Mike Wickham a call or email, or visit him online today.
+But to get to the bottom line and learn how much house you can qualify to buy, give me a call at 317-625-0655 or shoot me an email today.